soswav/soswavified-zsh/README.md

 After thinking for a while *(almost 3 hours)*, I said to myself:
 > Wait, why not share it?
 >
 > I mean, some people may have better setups and all..
-And I REALLY don't want to get roasted for being so.. simple..
+And I REALLY don't want to get roasted for having such a bad configuration...
 >
 > Well..
-Why not just make it have an installer AND also be called *"soswavified"* to avoid getting roasted?
+Why not just make it have an installer?

 And this is pretty much why I made this, uh, thing.